 Your dentist will likely recommend a Mandibular Advancement Device (MAD) or a tongue-retaining device if you suffer from sleep apnea.
 MAD helps move the tongue forward, and a tongue-retaining device holds your tongue in place to keep the airway unrestricted.

 The temporomandibular joint (TMJ) links your jaw to the skull’s temporal bones, which are located in front of your ears.
 Issues with the jaw and muscles related to this joint are known as temporomandibular joint disorders (TMD).
 Your dentist may prescribe pain relievers or perform non-drug therapies to relieve TMD.
+We provide TMJ treatment to new and existing patients.

 Renew Your Dental Health